predictive-technology-laboratory/sensus/DocFX/articles/burden-tuning.md

   all probes regardless of type will collect data unabated, as the CPU will be powered on despite the display being off.

+  * [Push notifications](xref:push_notifications) (iOS only):  It is possible to configure push notifications that support data polling in iOS.
+These impose a burden on the device; however, push notification support for data polling will lessen the burden on the user since remotely invoked data polling preempts user-targeted notifications as enabled by
+  <xref:Sensus.Probes.PollingProbe.AlertUserWhenBackgrounded>.

 ## Data Transfer

 It is expensive, both in terms of power and data network usage, to transfer collected data from the device to a